 - Clare based Herbs and Candles are made by hand with organic herbs and locally sourced beeswax.
 Their products are also zero waste and plastic free.

 - Brookfield Farm make candles from wax from bees on their own farm in Tipperary.
+They tell me they’re plastic-free too.

 - Leitrim based Beeswax Candles make candles from beeswax without chemicals and sell them through stores nationwide.
 Unfortunately they don’t quote the source of their beeswax on their website.